 There are more prostate cancer survivors now than ever before.
 More men are being cured of localized disease, and more men are living longer with advanced cancer than ever before.
 This is great news!
 It also means that, as men live longer after treatment for prostate cancer, they have new things to deal with – which brings us to the evolving area of cancer survivorship.

 Survivorship is basically the day-to-day effort to live your best life during or after treatment for localized cancer, or between and in the midst of treatments for more complicated disease.
 It’s such a big part of cancer treatment now, in fact, that medical centers are devoting significant resources to it.
-One of them is Dana Farber, where a PCF-funded medical oncologist, Alicia Morgans, M.D., M.P.H, will soon become the new Medical Director of Cancer Survivorship.
+One of them is Dana Farber Cancer Institute, where PCF-funded medical oncologist, Alicia Morgans, M.D., M.P.H, is Medical Director of Cancer Survivorship.

 The criteria for survivorship used to be a lot more strict, says Morgans.
 “The old-fashioned definition would say that patients living with cancer are not survivors” – that a true survivor could only be someone whose cancer has been cured.
 That has changed.
 “Now, anybody living after a diagnosis of cancer is a survivor and deserves to have the best quality of life possible.”